Daftscientist/project-1/README.md

 print(response.cookies.get_dict().session)
 ```

-Logging out (cookies from login must be included in request):
+Logging out (cookies from login must be included in the request):
 ```python
 import requests